Dobermensch/posley-oracle-amm/README.md

 - README with the mechanism and instructions for development and deployment
 - A complete app with smart contract and frontend
 - A video clip demonstrating how it works

+### Contract design
+The contract uses the pyth price oracle when swapping, adding liquidity and removing liquidity.
+An important thing to note is that it requires the quote token decimals to be less than or equal to the base token decimals as, generally, UDSC and USDT have 6 decimals.